WSTHarry/tos-option-volume/README.md

 # tos-option-volume
-Thinkscript indictor that graphs the volume of SPX options.
+Thinkscript indictor that graphs the volume of SPX options on a **SPY** or **/ES** graph.
 I've found this usefull to track intraday SPY movements.
 Large SPX options volume seems to be much more correlated with SPY then SPY option volume.

 - This is forked from an original repo from JeanTann3n.